trailofbits/it-depends/README.md

 ## License and Acknowledgements

-This research was developed by [Trail of Bits](https://www.trailofbits.com/).
+This research was developed by [Trail of Bits](https://www.trailofbits.com/) based upon work supported by DARPA under Contract No. HR001120C0084 (Distribution Statement **A**, Approved for Public Release: Distribution Unlimited).
+Any opinions, findings and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the United States Government or DARPA.

 [Felipe Manzano](https://github.com/feliam) and [Evan Sultanik](https://github.com/ESultanik) are
-the active maintainers, but [Alessandro Gario](https://github.com/alessandrogario), [Eric Kilmer](https://github.com/ekilmer), and [Alexander Remie](https://github.com/rmi7) all made significant contributions to the tool’s inception.
+the active maintainers, but [Alessandro Gario](https://github.com/alessandrogario), [Eric Kilmer](https://github.com/ekilmer), [Alexander Remie](https://github.com/rmi7), and [Henrik Brodin](https://github.com/hbrodin) all made significant contributions to the tool’s inception and development.

 It-Depends is licensed under the [GNU Lesser General Public License v3.0](LICENSE).
 [Contact us](mailto:opensource@trailofbits.com) if you’re looking for an exception to the terms.

 © 2021, Trail of Bits.